LewisLaw/oddsbook-git/README.md

 Setup step:
 1. Download the package from git.
-2. pip install -r requirement.txt
+2. pip install -r requirements.txt
 3. Replace the chromedriver with the version matching the Chrome on your desktop from https://chromedriver.chromium.org/downloads.

 Command to one-off execution: